 - Add the products/modifiers to the demo vendor for testing (prior to adding to live stores).

 Products/modifiers that need to be added to live locations should first be added to the demo vendor for testing, before being added to live locations.
 Refer to this article for instructions on adding items to the demo vendor.
+Once you add the products to the demo vendor, you can also access the front end menu to see how the products will be displayed to the customer.

 - Run the price updater for the demo vendor.